AY2425S2-CS2103T-T11-3/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add a student/staff/external vendor, along with his details.
-2. ResiConnect confirms that the student/staff/external vendor and his details were added.
+2. ResiConnect saves the student/staff/external vendor and his details.
 3. User requests to list student/staff/external vendor.
 4. ResiConnect shows a list of student/staff/external vendor that includes the latest student added.